📌 Note: A/B testing availability differ per plan. For more information on plan types please see the add-ons page in your nation.

 Begin by creating an email blast.
 Add recipients, select a theme, and navigate back to the Settings or Review and Send step.

-The Content tab is where you will enter the content of your email blast and set up your A/B test by clicking the Add A/B test variants link which will bring you back to your settings step.
+The Review and Send tab is where you will review the content of your email blast and set up your A/B test by clicking the Add A/B test variants link which will bring you back to your settings step.
 You can test one of two variables:

 Note that you will test Sender A and Sender B from the same Broadcaster.
 Both variants will be sent from the same email address but listed with different sender names.

 1. Choose a variable to test.
 Click + Add variant above the appropriate text box.
 You can only test one variable at a time.

 2. A second text box will appear.
 Enter content for the two test variants.

 You can remove the variant by clicking “- Remove variant” above the second text box.
 If you remove the variant you will lose any content entered into the text boxes.

 3. Enter content for the body of your email.